Post Summary: The Complete Packing List For The Coziest Weekend In!

 Here’s what you should pack for a cozy cabin weekend:

-Your current favorite book
+Your current favorite book or podcast

-There’s no better time to dive into a good book than when staying at a cabin!
 Find the comfiest armchair in the house and transport yourself into the world of your book.
 There are no regrets when you only need to get up and refill your coffee mug!

 A big, plush, blanket

 Nothing is better than curling up in a fuzzy blanket on the couch.
-This one by Field & Stream comes in different colors of Buffalo check print, with ultra-soft sherpa material on the other side.

 Cozy socks